 National Gorilla Suit Day

-Just when you think that you’ve heard about every holiday out there, a new holiday shows up and surprises everyone.
+Just when you think that you’ve heard about every holiday out there, a new one shows up and surprises everyone.
 This is what happened to us when we discovered National Gorilla Suit Day.
-This is a holiday that’s observed annually on the 31st of January and encourages people to wear a gorilla suit.
+This holiday is observed annually on January 31st and encourages people to wear gorilla suits.

 At least, that’s what we think the holiday is about.
-Of course, as is usually the case, this holiday is a little more complicated than that.
-This is actually a holiday that can actually be traced back to a paperback that came out in the 1960s.
+Of course, as is usually the case, this holiday is a bit more complicated than that.
+It can actually be traced back to a paperback that came out in the 1960s.
 We’ll cover that in the next section.

-Before we can talk about the origins of National Gorilla Suit Day, we feel like we first need to talk about the history of the gorilla suit.
-The very first professional “gorilla suits” were made in the 1920s by Carlos Cruz Gemora.
+Before we can discuss the origins of National Gorilla Suit Day, we feel we first need to talk about the history of the gorilla suit.
+The very first professional “gorilla suits” were made in the 1920s by Charles Gemora.

 He was a Hollywood makeup artist who used his expertise in makeup and wardrobe design and combined it with his study of actual gorillas at the San Diego Zoo.
-This was a major improvement over the gorilla suits that had been used in the past.
+This was a major improvement over the gorilla suits that had been used previously.

 In 1963, Don Martin, an artist with MAD Magazine, wrote a 56-page comic about a character that mocked a fictitious holiday known as National Gorilla Suit Day.
-This book would inspire the real holiday, which has been observed ever since then.
-The book, “MAD’S Magazine Don Martin Bounces Back” might no longer be in print, but it’s still remembered by MAD Magazine fans, as is this very special holiday.
+This book would inspire the real holiday, which has been observed ever since.
+The book, “MAD’s Magazine Don Martin Bounces Back,” might no longer be in print, but it’s still remembered by MAD Magazine fans, as is this very special holiday.

 Observing National Gorilla Suit Day